lucasnielsen/JavaScript-VSCode-Website-Template/README.md

 # JavaScript VSCode Website Template
 Welcome to my **JavaScript VSCode Website Template**!
-This project was designed to replace my old personal website, which I created before I had any knowledge of web development.
-This updated template reflects my improved skills and is available for you to use in your own personal projects, provided that proper credit is given.
+This project was designed to replace my old personal website.
+This template is available for you to use in your own personal projects, provided that proper credit is given.

 ## Preview
 You can view this template live at: